Mike Tyson: Early life

 The family lived in Bedford-Stuyvesant until their financial burdens necessitated a move to Brownsville when Tyson was 10 years old.
 Throughout his childhood, Tyson lived in and around neighborhoods with a high rate of crime.
 According to an interview in Details, his first fight was with a bigger youth who had pulled the head off one of Tyson's pigeons.
-Tyson was repeatedly caught committing petty crimes and fighting those who ridiculed his high-pitched voice and lisp.
+He was repeatedly caught committing petty crimes and fighting those who ridiculed his high-pitched voice and lisp.
 By the age of 13, he had been arrested 38 times.
+Tyson later stated that he had been in around 150 street fights during his youth.
 He ended up at the Tryon School for Boys in Johnstown, New York.
 Tyson's emerging boxing ability was discovered there by Bobby Stewart, a juvenile detention center counselor and former boxer.
 Stewart noted that Tyson could bench press more than his weight, and through Stewart, Tyson met boxing manager and trainer Cus D'Amato.
 Tyson dropped out of high school as a junior.
 He was later awarded an honorary Doctorate in Humane Letters from Central State University in 1989.
 Kevin Rooney also trained Tyson, and he was occasionally assisted by Teddy Atlas, although Atlas was dismissed by D'Amato when Tyson was 15.
 Rooney eventually took over all training duties for the young fighter.

 Tyson's mother died when he was 16, leaving him in the care of D'Amato, who would become his legal guardian.
 Tyson later said, "I never saw my mother happy with me and proud of me for doing something: she only knew me as being a wild kid running the streets, coming home with new clothes that she knew I didn't pay for.
 I never got a chance to talk to her or know about her.
 Professionally, it has no effect, but it's crushing emotionally and personally."

 Amateur career

 As an amateur, Tyson won gold medals at the 1981 and 1982 Junior Olympic Games, defeating Joe Cortez in 1981 and beating Kelton Brown in 1982.
 Brown's corner threw in the towel in the first round.
 In 1984 Tyson won the gold medal at the Nation Golden Gloves held in New York, beating Jonathan Littles.
 He fought Henry Tillman twice as an amateur, losing both bouts by decision.
 Tillman went on to win heavyweight gold at the 1984 Summer Olympics in Los Angeles.
+He complied an amateur record of 24 wins and 3 losses.